Dear Members,

 Dear Madhu Sir and Radhakrishnan Sir,

-As regards value of loss being more that what can be recovered from the employee, I guess we will have to recover what is possible and absorb the rest.
+As regards the value of the loss being more than what can be recovered from the employee, I guess we will have to recover what is possible and absorb the rest.

-One more question in this regard - will the upper limit of "not more that 50% of GROSS in deduction" still apply?
+One more question in this regard - will the upper limit of "not more than 50% of GROSS in deduction" still apply?

 From India, Kochi

-The provision relating to maximum deduction of 50% of wages itself is a misleading one.
-There are employees who are contributing to PF 100% of their salary!
-Moreover, when we have to deduct the cost of lost items from a resigned employee, we cannot do it in instalments though in respect of employee on rolls, we can split it in two or three instalments according to the requirements.
+The provision relating to the maximum deduction of 50% of wages itself is misleading.
+There are employees who contribute 100% of their salary to PF!
+Moreover, when we have to deduct the cost of lost items from a resigned employee, we cannot do it in installments.
+However, concerning employees on the payroll, we can split it into two or three installments according to the requirements.

 From India, Kannur